-This includes dumpsters that are placed on construction sites, commercial dumpsters at businesses, roll-offs and roll carts at homes, and other trash receptacles placed on private property.
+This includes dumpsters that are placed on construction sites, commercial dumpsters at businesses, roll-off containers at homes, and other trash receptacles placed on private property.

-The exact laws vary by municipality, but most cities consider this type of illegal dumping a misdemeanor punishable by fines and possible jail time.
+The exact laws regarding this issue vary by municipality, but most cities consider this type of illegal dumping a misdemeanor punishable by fines and possible jail time.

 When people add trash to your rented roll-off dumpster without permission, it’s not only illegal, it’s also a headache for you.

 - It leaves less space for you to fill it up with your junk, waste, or debris.

 - In some cases, a second dumpster may be necessary to complete the job.

 - The extra weight could push the load past the weight allowance—that’s extra fees for you!

 - The offender(s) may have loaded hazardous materials, like paint, motor oil, etc., and you could be responsible for the extra fees associated with hazardous waste disposal.

 To say the least, it is beyond frustrating to spend several hundred dollars on renting a dumpster only to find that trespassers have unlawfully thrown their own waste, junk, and debris into your container.

 Follow our tips to help minimize the chances of having others throw their items into your dumpster: